Late Devonian mass extinction: Duration and timing

-Extinction rates appear to have been higher than the background rate, for an extended interval covering the last 20–25 million years of the Devonian.
+Extinction rates appear to have been higher than the background rate for an extended interval covering the last 20–25 million years of the Devonian.
 During this time, about eight to ten distinct events can be seen, of which two, the Kellwasser and the Hangenberg events, stand out as particularly severe.
 The Kellwasser event was preceded by a longer period of prolonged biodiversity loss.

 The Kellwasser event, named for its type locality, the Kellwassertal in Lower Saxony, Germany, is the term given to the extinction pulse that occurred near the Frasnian–Famennian boundary (372.2 ± 1.6 Ma).
 Most references to the "Late Devonian extinction" are in fact referring to the Kellwasser, which was the first event to be detected based on marine invertebrate record and was the most severe of the extinction crises of the Late Devonian.
 There may in fact have been two closely spaced events here, as shown by the presence of two distinct anoxic shale layers.

+There is evidence that the Kellwasser event was a two-pulsed event, with the two extinction pulses being separated by an interval of approximately 800,000 years.
+The second pulse was more severe than the first.